PostMortem Objectives

 After you set the initial stage, the main part of the article begins.
 The core of the article focusses on 5 things that went well and 5 things that went wrong (referred to by the more positive term "challenges").

-• List 5 points about your project that went flawlessly or better than expected.
+List five points about your project that went flawlessly or better than expected.

 Were there any phases of development that you thought would be much harder than you had planned?
 Did a new programmer come on the team and inject great ideas or brilliant programming ability into the effort?
-Did a new technology become widely adopted by consumers that solved a particularly thorny development problem?
-Did new development tools become available that let you work more efficiently?
+Did recent technology become widely adopted by consumers that solved a particularly thorny development problem?
+Have new development tools become available that let you work more efficiently?
 Did you save money in certain ways you hadn't expected?
-Cut days/weeks/months off the schedule in some way you hadn't expected to?
+Cut days/weeks/months off the schedule in some way you hadn't expected to? -

-• List 5 points about your project that were problematic or failed completely.
+List five points about your project that were problematic or failed completely.

-Important: try to come up with things that went right/wrong during project that are likely unique to your project.
-Stay away from common and well understood problems and solutions (e.g., "communication between the team members wasn't good" -- that's been true of most projects), and focus on what made your project different from others.
+Important: ttry to come up with things that went right/wrong during project that are likely unique to your project.
+Stay away from common and well understood problems and solutions (e.g., "communication between the team members wasn't good" -- that's been true of most projects) and focus on what made your project different from others.
 Surprise the reader!

 Include Images and Screen Shots